Resolving Conflicts Through Arbitration And Mediation

-Arbitration is the process by which the parties to a dispute submit their differences to the judgment of an impartial person or persons selected by mutual consent or some other agreed upon procedure.
-It is generally final and binding and is analogous to a judge hearing a case and entering a decision and order that directs the parties in some fashion concerning their dispute.
+Arbitration is the process by which the parties to a dispute submit their differences to the judgment of an impartial person or persons selected by mutual consent or some other agreed-upon procedure.
+It is generally final and binding, and it is analogous to a judge hearing a case and entering a decision.

 Conversely, mediation is the process whereby the parties themselves fashion the resolution of a dispute rather than have a judge, arbitrator or jury unilaterally impose a “just result” upon them.
-Parties mediate voluntarily and as such it is a consensual and private process.
-Mediation is informal in the sense that it is not governed by a strict set of rules, like the rules of evidence in a courtroom, but by the parties’ willingness to discuss a broad range of issues that each of them determine is relevant to the dispute between them.
-The mediation process should be structured to be fair and impartial, and confidentiality is the keystone of that structure.
+Parties mediate voluntarily, and as such it is a consensual and private process.
+It is structured to be fair and impartial, Mediation is informal in the sense that it is governed not by a strict set of rules (like the rules of evidence in a courtroom) but by the parties’ willingness to discuss and negotiate issues relevant to the dispute between them.

-In the labor relations field, we have handled union/management disputes in a variety of industries including transportation, trucking, manufacturing, food processing, bakery, and construction on issues relating to absenteeism, conduct, demotion, discipline, discharge, discrimination, fringe benefits (holidays, leave, vacation), layoffs, management rights, past practice, strikes, subcontracting and other issues.
+In the labor relations field, we have handled union/management disputes, negotiating and drafting of collective bargaining agreements in a variety of industries, including transportation, trucking, manufacturing, food processing, bakery and construction, and handled issues relating to absenteeism, conduct, demotion, discipline, discharge, discrimination, fringe benefits (holidays, leave, vacation), layoffs, management rights, past practice, strikes, subcontracting and other issues.

-We have multi-party dispute resolution experience in cases involving multiple plaintiffs (up to 4 or more) and multiple defendants (5 or more) involving systemic discrimination, classification of employees (versus independent contractors), default under loan agreements between borrowers and banking institutions, failure to pay wages and overtime, reduction-in-force and layoffs.
+We have multiparty dispute resolution experience in cases involving class and collective actions, multiple plaintiffs and multiple defendants involving systemic discrimination, classification of employees (versus independent contractors), default under loan agreements between borrowers and banking institutions, failure to pay wages and overtime, reduction in force and layoffs.